|Tax Bracket (Single)||Marginal Tax Rate|

 |Download a .CSV file of the Michigan income tax brackets|

 |Download or print Michigan income tax forms|

 - The Michigan tax brackets on this page were last updated from the Michigan Department of Revenue in June, 2013.
 Please contact us if any of our Michigan tax data is incorrect or out of date.

-- Michigan tax return forms are available from the TaxFormFinder.org or the Michigan Department of Revenue.
+- Michigan tax return forms are available on the Michigan tax forms page or the Michigan Department of Revenue.

 - Before the official 2015 Michigan income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Michigan tax tables are released.